carabina/Iconinator-for-Sketch/README.md

 # Features

-- Generate icons for iOS, iTunes, watchOS
+- Generate app icons artwork for iOS, iTunes, watchOS and more

 # Usage